-As at December 31, 2018 and 2017, other receivables consist mainly of reimbursements to be received from third parties, including VAT, insurance premiums and shared-costs of research and development studies, and other payables and other current liabilities include mainly costs of clinical services.
+As of December 31, 2019 and 2018, other receivables consist mainly of reimbursements to be received from third parties, including VAT, insurance premiums and shared-costs of research and development studies, and other payables and other current liabilities include mainly costs of clinical services.
 All receivables and payables are due from and to third parties and carried at amortized cost.

-All payables have a contract maturity within 1 year.
+All payables have a contract maturity within one year.